-Joy comes when we stand fast, stand together, and stand up for Jesus - and when we do, we're not afraid, verse 28, "and not in any way terrified by your adversaries, which is to them a proof of perdition, but to you of salvation, and that from God.
-For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake, having the same conflict which you saw in me and now hear is in me."
+Joy comes when we stand fast, stand together, and stand up for Jesus - and when we do, we're not afraid, verse 28, ^{1:28} "and not in any way terrified by your adversaries, which is to them a proof of perdition, but to you of salvation, and that from God. ^{1:29} For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake, ^{1:30} having the same conflict which you saw in me and now hear is in me."

-I'm not sure the Philippians saw persecution as an honor, but Paul did.
-And this is the truth the modern church refuses to heed.
+I'm not sure the Philippians saw opposition and persecution as an honor, but Paul did.
+And this is the truth the modern church denies.
 We claim prosperity as the birthright of the believer.
-Faith should make our lives easier, not harder.
+Faith should make life easier, not harder...
 But that's not what Paul taught.